 5. Buying something nice together

 Marriage shouldn’t only be about investments in grand, costly things – it is perfectly fine to spend some of the money from your wedding gifts on something nice you’ll both love.
+Maybe at one point in your relationship, you need therapy with an online psychiatrist which is a great investment.
+When you have good mental health your relationship will be more successful.
+In this BetterHelp article, you can find out more.
 Many frugal couples are so used to only buying second-hand or bargain goods nowadays that they don’t realize how good it can feel to treat themselves and splurge on something nice every once in a while.
-Assess your budget with your partner and see if you can make room for one practical, but still luxurious purchase, such as a large screen TV or a high quality bed.
+Assess your budget with your partner and see if you can make room for one practical, but still luxurious purchase, such as a large screen TV or a high-quality bed.
 By choosing something that you can both enjoy for years to come, you are also making an investment in your future together.

 Depending on your needs, your future plans and how much money you’ve received, it is up to you to determine what the best use of your wedding gift money is.
 As long as you carefully consider all of your options, you will be able to make the most of your gifts to start your new life together.